OSGP/Documentation/chapter1/section7.md

 **FlexOVL web application (not open souce available)**

-Municipalities are free to chose in their own (web)application (using the webservices of the Open Smart Grid Platform), or they could use the default web application developed by Smart Society Services.
+Municipalities are free to choose in their own (web)application (using the webservices of the Open Smart Grid Platform), or they could use the default web application developed by Smart Society Services.

 ![alt text](./flexovl-web-application.png "FlexOVL Web Application")